-Cover your seven-layer dip with plastic wrap or keep in a sealed container.
+Cover your seven-layer dip with plastic wrap or keep it in a sealed container.
 When properly stored, it should last up to 4 days in the fridge.
 However, if you’re keeping it in the fridge that long, it’s recommended to serve the guacamole on the side, as it can brown over time.

 Do you warm up 7 Layer Dip?

 Some people serve seven Layer Dip baked.
 That’s referred to as Hot Seven Layer Dip.
-To do this, layer the vegetarian refried beans on the bottom, topped by the seasoned veggie crumbles, and then topped with the cheese.
+To do this, layer the refried beans on the bottom, topped by the seasoned veggie crumbles, and then topped with the cheese.
 Bake this in an oven at 375F° for about 15 – 20 minutes, until the beans are hot and the cheese has melted.
-Then remove from the oven and add the remaining layers of toppings.
+Then remove from the oven and add the remaining layers.

 Can you make 7 Layer Dip the night before?

 You can easily make this layered dip the night before a big event, as the flavor gets better as it sits overnight.
 This vegan bean dip recipe is best when served within 24 hours of being made.

 Can you make Seven Layer Dip without guacamole?

 You can make 7 Layer Dip without guacamole.
 You could always find another creamy layer to add, like warmed cream cheese combined with salsa.

 Either way it’s a perfect vegan chip dip for watching football!